evillurker/FortniteRestrictor/README.md

 Game Restrictor is a straightforward application designed to prevent excessive gameplay by managing when addictive games can be played.

+Supported Games: Fortnite, World of Warcraft, Minecraft, Leauge of Legends, DOTA2, Grand Theft Auto V

 Usage Instructions:

 - Initial Setup: The default password is "admin".
 You are encouraged to change this password upon first use for security reasons.

 - Configuring Hours: Set the allowed gaming hours in the format: HH:MM-HH:MM or HH:MM-HH:MM, HH:MM-HH:MM.
 Each entry should consist of a starting and an ending hour.
 Note that the starting hour must be earlier than the ending hour, except for 00:00 to accommodate gaming past midnight (e.g., 19:00-23:59 is valid, where 00:00 indicates the start of the next day).

+- Configuring Games: Set the games you want to restrict by selecting the checkboxes after typing your password.

 - Shortcut Creation: Use the 'Create Shortcut' button to generate a startup shortcut.
 This will automatically launch Game Restrictor in silent mode when your PC boots.